mathiasverraes/15yearsddd/manuscript/einar-landre/essay.md

 With the scene set, let's roll.

 ## The master data repository
 The problem most businesses face is that their master data is not cohesively managed.
-Both identity and lineage is broken and left for the humans to figure out outside the applications.
+Both identity and lineage is broken and left for the humans to fix out outside the applications.
 This is not good enough when the business goes digital.
 Below two examples to illustrate the point.

 In the upstream oil and gas industry "Well" is one of the central master data objects with lifespans measured in decades.
 Well data is typically scattered over multiple data stores, each store using its own conventions, standards and codings.
 Seen from the enterprise level, lineage and identity is broken.